KSBN (AM)

-KSBN (1230 kHz "Money Talk 1230") is a business and financial talk AM radio station licensed to serve Spokane, Washington.
+KSBN (1230 kHz, "News Radio KBNW") is a news/talk AM radio station licensed to serve Spokane, Washington.
 The station is currently owned by KSBN Radio, Inc., consisting of the gun rights group Second Amendment Foundation and its affiliate Citizens Committee for the Right to Keep and Bear Arms.
 The station broadcasts at 1230 kHz with a power of 1,000 watts day and night, from a transmitter tower located on top of the Delaney Building in Downtown Spokane.